City announces restriping of Kimmick Dr. to reduce cut-through traffic

 ALBUQUERQUE, N.M.
-(KRQE) – The city is restriping a popular westside street in an effort to cut back on speeding at the intersection of Unser and Kimmick.
-People who live in the nearby subdivision say drivers were using the neighborhood to bypass traffic on Unser.
+(KRQE) – The City of Albuquerque is restriping a popular westside street in an effort to cut back on speeding at the intersection of Unser Blvd. and Kimmick Dr. People who live in the nearby subdivision say drivers were using the neighborhood to bypass traffic on Unser.

 Story Continues Below